remlapmot/mrrobust/README.md

 ## How to cite the mrrobust package
 Spiller W, Davies NM, Palmer TM.
 Software Application Profile: mrrobust - A tool for performing two-sample summary Mendelian randomization analyses.
 International Journal of Epidemiology, 2019, 48, 3, 684-690. <https://doi.org/10.1093/ije/dyy195>

-Thank you to all users who have cited mrrobust.
+Thank you to all our users who have cited mrrobust.
 We made *The Best of IJE 2019*! <https://academic.oup.com/ije/pages/the_best_of_ije>

 ## Collaboration
 If you would like to extend the code or add new commands I am open to receiving pull requests on GitHub or send me an email.